 The expected return on scheme assets is determined by considering the expected returns available on the assets underlying the current investment policy.
 Expected yields on fixed interest investments are based on gross redemption yields as at the Balance Sheet date.
 Expected returns on equity investments reflect long-term real rates of return experienced in the respective markets.

-The total return on LGPS fund assets for the year to 31 March 2024 was £4.4m (2022/23: a net loss of £1.5m).
+The total return on LGPS fund assets for the year to 31 March 2025 was £1.05m (2023/24: a return of £4.4m).

 Local Government Pension Scheme assets comprised: